Gargopedia

 Burgos Cathedral (Spain)

 However, these images can also have other meanings.
-Kenaan-Kedar states that women monsters with animal heads and bodies and women’s breasts depicted women’s devouring nature.
+Kenaan-Kedar states that monster women with animal heads and bodies and women’s breasts depicted women’s devouring nature.
 Both they and old women make up a combination of figures described in the Witches’ Sabbath.
 Depictions of old women in Marginal Romanesque and Gothic sculpture are connected with the idea of causing harm in others and not simply with the grotesqueness of old age.

 gargulas